 Programs may be audited and/or reviewed by Nevada Volunteers' staff and/or an independent agency to determine whether financial operations are properly conducted, financial reports are fairly represented, and the program is complying with all applicable laws, regulations and administrative requirements that affect the expenditure of program funds.
 Nevada Volunteers financial auditing will be conducted per the site visit procedures outlined in this manual.
-Qualifying AmeriCorps programs must submit their Single Audit Report to the Commission within nine months of the end of the program fiscal year.
+Qualifying AmeriCorps programs must submit their Single Audit Report to the Commission within their new grant application annually.